logic958/Ceezy-Bot/README.md

 # Ceezy-Bot
-A WhatsApp bot with rich and multiple features created by Chinwo Chinedu Emmanuel.
+A WhatsApp bot with rich and multiple features created by Crayne Sakala